alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2017-05-31-using-create_specs-to-refactor-puppet.md

 This is an excellent outcome, because only if refactoring can be done quickly – and safely! – can developers realistically be expected to do it at all, and without refactoring, there can be no continuous improvement.

 Questions and feedback in the comments most welcome!

+_After writing this it was pointed out to me that Corey Osman has written another tool that auto-generates Rspec code called [Retrospec](https://github.com/nwops/puppet-retrospec), which is also worth having a look at._